 VARIOUS OTHER LINKS

-The Editor gratefully acknowledges the work of the selection panel for Issue 2, a group of six poets (several of them also editors) who are abundantly experienced in both reading and writing sonnets.
-The same panel will read for Issue 3.
+The Editor gratefully acknowledges the work of the selection panel for Issue 1, a group of six poets (several of them also editors) who are abundantly experienced in both reading and writing sonnets.
+The same panel will continue with selection for Issue 2.

 Brief biographical notes for the 14 by 14 team appear below.